CenturyLinkCloud/mdw/docs/_docs/guides/mdw-cookbook.md

   - Switch back to MDWHub in your browser.
 On the Workflow tab, click the Definitions nav link.
 Open Create Bug and click the Run button.
     Enter a bug title and execute the process.

-  - Unless you entered a super long bug title, your flow should have proceeded down the "accepted" path.
+  - Unless you entered a super long bug title, your flow should have proceeded down the "valid" path, and the response should be 201 Created.

 ### 1.4.
 Expose the process as a REST service
   Okay, things are about to get real.
 An actual REST API for reporting a bug would take as input a lot more information than our simple bugTitle string.
-Now that you've had a taste of editing assets in MDWHub, we'll switch back to Eclipse and whip up a model object to represent a bug and bind it to JSON.
+Now that you've had a taste of designing workflows, we'll switch whip up a model object to represent a bug and bind it to JSON.

 #### Code a model object
   If you're an experienced Java developer, you're used to compiling your code and creating a deployable archive through a build script.
   In MDW things work differently.
-All your code is dynamic, meaning it's compiled on-the-fly in real time by MDW as needed.
-In this section we'll create an individual Java asset.
-However, as your application evolves and becomes more complex you can build Jar file(s) and deploy those as dynamic assets as well.
-The MDW ClassLoader takes care of finding what it needs.
+You can still have statically compiled code in your src/main/java folder, but all your asset code is dynamic, meaning it's compiled on-the-fly in real time by MDW as needed.
+In this section we'll create our model class as a Java asset.  **TODO:** Link to best practices for MDW Spring Boot project structure.

-  - In Designer Process Explorer view, right-click on the com.centurylink.mdw.demo.bugs package and select New > Java Source.
-Name the source
-    Bug.java and click Finish.
-Edit the code to look like this:
+  - In MDW Studio, right-click on the com.centurylink.mdw.demo.bugs package and select New > Java Class.
+Name the class Bug, and edit the code to look like this:
     ```java
     package com.centurylink.mdw.demo.bugs;